 “We shouldn’t have to spend valuable time and energy ensuring that our veteran receives the care and services they need,” says Lara Garey of Austin, Texas.
 She is also an Elizabeth Dole fellow and caregiver for her 51-year-old husband, Tom Garey, an Air Force veteran with ALS.

 “We need to spend that precious time … making those memories that will carry us over after they pass,” she says.
 “We all know what the end result of this disease is: The veteran will die.”

-Despite both husbands serving during wartime, Ward and Garey say they don't believe their cases will be included in the caregiving expansion because ALS is a disease and not an injury.
+Despite both husbands’ having served during wartime, Ward and Garey say they don’t think their cases will be included in the caregiving expansion because ALS is a disease and not an injury.